-If you refuse to follow directions, use abusive language, disrupt the examination environment, or are visibly impaired, your test will be stopped and scored as a failed attempt.
-You will be dismissed from the testing room and will forfeit any testing fees paid and a report of your behavior will be given to the North Dakota Department of Health and Human Services (DHHS).
-You will not be allowed to retest for a minimum period of six (6) months.
+If you are caught cheating, refuse to follow directions, use abusive language, disrupt the examination environment, or are visibly impaired, your test will be stopped and scored as a failed attempt.
+You will be dismissed from the testing room and forfeit any testing fees paid.
+A report of your behavior will be given to the North Dakota Department of Health and Human Services (DHHS).
+You will not be allowed to retake the test for a minimum period of six months.

 Anyone who removes or tries to remove test material or takes notes or information from the test site will be reported to their training program and the North Dakota Department of Health and Human Services (DHHS) and is subject to prosecution to the full extent of the law.
-Your test will be scored as a failed attempt and you will forfeit any testing fees paid.
-You will not be allowed to retest for a minimum period of six (6) months.
-You will need to obtain permission from DHHS in order to be eligible to test again.
+Your test will be scored as a failed attempt, and you will forfeit any testing fees that have been paid.
+You will not be allowed to retake the test for a minimum period of six months.
+You will need to obtain permission from DHHS to be eligible to test again.

 If you give or receive help from anyone during testing (which also includes using electronic recording devices such as cell phones, smart watches, or navigating to other browsers/sites during an electronic exam, etc.), your test will be stopped, you will be dismissed from the testing room, and your test will be scored as a failed attempt.
 You will forfeit any testing fees paid.
-You will be reported to DHHS, and you may need to obtain permission from DHHS in order to be eligible to test again.
+You will be reported to DHHS, and you may need to obtain permission from DHHS to be eligible to retake the test.